Waffen-SS foreign volunteers and conscripts: Recruitment and conscription

+Scholars note that the foreign SS formations were created through a mix of volunteering, coercion and conscription; their combat effectiveness varied widely, and several units and SS police formations were implicated in war crimes in Eastern Europe and the Balkans.

 Post-war

-During the Nuremberg Trials, the Waffen-SS was declared a criminal organization for its major involvement in war crimes and for being an "integral part" of the SS.
+During the Nuremberg trials, the SS (including the Waffen-SS) was declared a criminal organisation.
 Conscripts who were not given a choice as to joining the ranks and had not committed "such crimes" were determined to be exempt from this declaration.

 Belgian collaborator Léon Degrelle escaped to Spain, despite being sentenced to death in absentia by the Belgian authorities.
-About 150 Baltic soldiers from Latvia, Lithuania and Estonia who fought against Soviets and escaped to Sweden were extradited to the Soviet Union in 1946.
+About 150 Baltic soldiers from Latvia, Lithuania, and Estonia who fought against the Soviets and escaped to Sweden were extradited to the Soviet Union in 1946.

-The men of the XV SS Cossack Corps found themselves in Austria at the end of the war and surrendered to British troops.
+The men of the XV SS Cossack Corps found themselves in Austria at the end of the war and surrendered to the British Army.
 Though they were given assurances that they would not be repatriated, the Cossack prisoners of war were nonetheless forcibly returned to the Soviet Union.
-Most along with their families were executed for treason.
+Most along with their families were subsequently executed by the Soviet authorities for treason.

-After the war, members of Baltic Waffen-Grenadier Units were considered separate and distinct in purpose, ideology and activities from the German SS by the Western Allies.
-During the 1946 Nuremberg trials, Estonians, Latvians, and Lithuanians who were drafted into the Waffen-SS, were determined not to be criminals for having been "wedged between, and subject to, the dictates of two authoritarian regimes."
+After the war, members of Baltic Waffen-SS units were considered separate and distinct in purpose, ideology and activities from the German SS by the Western Allies.
+During the 1946 Nuremberg trials, Estonians, Latvians, and Lithuanians who were drafted into the Waffen-SS were determined not to be criminals for having been "wedged between, and subject to, the dictates of two authoritarian regimes."

-Amid the 11,000 Ukrainian members of the former SS Galizien, who had fled westwards to surrender—replete in their German SS uniforms—to the British in Italy, only 3,000 of them were repatriated to the Soviet Union.
-The rest remained temporarily lodged at Rimini as displaced persons, many of whom became British or Canadian citizens as a result of Cold War expediency.
+Around 10,000 Ukrainian members of the 14th Waffen Grenadier Division of the SS (1st Galician) were held by the British in prisoner-of-war camps at Rimini.
+Some were later transferred to the United Kingdom in 1947 and released in 1949.
+A number were handed over to Soviet authorities, where they were executed or sent to labour camps in Siberia.
+About 1,200 were interned by U.S. forces in Germany and released within a year.